-For more information on source preprocessing compiler options, see the following options: -cpp, -Dvar[=def][, var[=def]]..., -E, -ftpp, $-macro_expand$, -P, and -Uvar.
+For more information on source preprocessing compiler options, see the following options: -cpp, [-Dvar[=def][,var[=def]]...], -E, -ftpp, -macro expand, -P, and -Uvar.

-For information on source preprocessing and the macros available, see Chapter 7, page 185.
+For information on source preprocessing and the macros available, see Chapter 7, page 175.

-2.53 -noextend_source
+2.44 -noextend source

 Restricts Fortran source code lines to columns 1 through 72.
-See the -coln and $-extend_source$ options for more information on controlling line length.
+See the -coln and -extend source options for more information on controlling line length.

-2.54 -nostdinc
+2.45 -nostdinc

-Directs the system to skip the standard directory, /usr/include, when searching for #include files and files named on Fortran INCLUDE statements.
+Directs the system to skip the standard directory, /usr/include, when searching for #include files and files named on Fortran 90 INCLUDE statements.